19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Weapons.md

 | ----------------- | ----- | ----- |
 | 20 arrows / bolts | 1     | 50    |
 | 20 sling stones   | 1     | 10    |

+*Throwing Knives Note:*

+*Yes I am aware dagger / hatchets don't have the thrown property.
+You can absolutely throw a them to try to hit something.
+That counts as an improvised [Ranged Attack](../../Game%20Structure/Ranged%20Attack.md) weapon.
+The idea that throwing a knife / axe is a valid combat technique is pure fiction.
+I know its a fantasy game, but this is the somewhat realistic part, not the magic part.*

+*You want to throw you weapon, get a javelin.*